 very different condition and requires specific treatment.

-Why Does Lymphedema Occur?
+Why Does Lympedema Occur?

 Cancer therapy can damage the lymphatic system.
 The lymph system cannot remove the fluid it normally does from the tissue.
 This damage can slow the movement of lymph fluid in part of the body, causing fluid to build up.
 The extra fluid can cause swelling, often in the arms, legs, chest, face, and genitals.
 Slow movement of the lymph fluid also decreases the immune function of the lymph nodes and the amount of oxygen and nutrients reaching your body tissues.